Splitting property and other assets during divorce and separation

 When you can’t agree on splitting assets or financial support: financial orders

 If you and your former partner can’t agree on how to split your property and money, lawyers can help you negotiate an agreement.
 You might have to start court proceedings.
 This is called applying for a financial order.

 - Property order: this deals with the division of property, income and other financial resources.

 - Spousal maintenance order: this deals with financial support of former partners.

 When you apply for a financial order, you go through several steps.
 These steps usually include handing over to the court certain financial documents and briefly attending court in person.

 Before you can go to court, you’ll probably need to have a discussion with a court official called a registrar.
 They’ll try to help you and your former partner agree or ask you both to attend a mediation session.

 It’s a good idea to consider mediation.
 A qualified mediator can help you work out your property division and other financial matters.

-If you still can’t agree, the court will have to decide for you.
+If you still can’t agree after mediation, the court will have to decide for you.
 This is called a court hearing.